-The AACR-Pfizer Fellowships represent a joint effort to encourage and support postdoctoral or clinical research fellows to conduct cancer research and to establish a successful career path in this field.
-The research proposed for funding must have direct applicability to breast cancer or immuno-oncology research and may be basic, translational, clinical, or epidemiological in nature.
+The AACR-Pfizer Research Fellowships represent a joint effort to encourage and support postdoctoral or clinical research fellows to conduct breast cancer or immuno-oncology research and to establish a successful career path in the field.
+Funded research can be basic, translational, clinical, or epidemiological in nature.

-Since breast cancer is a heterogenous disease, it is critical to discover novel drug targets to diversify the treatment spectrum.
 FTO is the first identified N6-methyladenosine RNA demethylase and has been shown to play a role in tumorigenesis in leukemia and brain tumors, but its function remains elusive in breast cancer.
 Dr. Tan’s preliminary data shows that FTO promotes proliferation of breast cancer cells and demonstrates the therapeutic potential of a novel FTO inhibitor in breast cancer.
-His proposal aims to identify FTO targets that are post-transcriptionally modulated by FTO using transcriptome-wide sequencing methods and to assess the efficacy of the FTO inhibitor using both in vitro and in vivo models of breast cancer.
+He aims to identify FTO targets using transcriptome-wide sequencing methods and to assess the efficacy of an FTO inhibitor in in vitro and in vivo models of breast cancer.

 Acknowledgment of Support